 Because mandarin oranges are in season this time of year, I thought I'd try something new: mandarin orange French toast.
 I hope you love this mandarin orange recipe as much as I do!

 After I created a batter of eggs, low-fat milk, and vanilla extract, I pan-heated mandarin orange slices to bring out their sweetness.

 The mandarin oranges are an excellent source of immunity-helping vitamin C, and they also offer a little bit of filling fiber.
-(Give my Vegan Mandarin Orange Creamy Coconut Smoothie Bowl and my Endive with Goat Cheese, Mandarin Orange, and Mint a try, too.)
+If you love the taste of oranges, give my Vegan Mandarin Orange Creamy Coconut Smoothie Bowl, my Endive with Goat Cheese, Mandarin Orange, and Mint, and my Orange Strawberry Smoothie a try, too.)

 Part-skim ricotta is one of my favorite cheeses, and I like how it adds some creaminess and moisture to the French toast without a ton of added sugar like maple syrup or fat like butter.
 So I decided to top my French toast with both the mandarin orange segments and a ricotta mixture.